kursathalat/Pragma/README.md

 # Pragma
-Generative LLMs trained on pragmatic data
+This repo contains some LLMs trained on pragmatic datasets